Gear Up for Snowy Outdoor Adventures

 Go Snowmobiling

 Loyalsock State Forest is home to nearly 130 miles of joint-use state forest roads and 16 miles of trails that are open to snowmobiles, weather permitting.
-From there, you can ride right up to famous views like High Knob Overlook and Loyalsock Canyon Vista.
+From the trailhead on Worlds End Road, you can even ride to famous views like High Knob Overlook and Loyalsock Canyon Vista.
 Check out DCNR’s website for a map, regulations, and safety information.

 Kids and adults alike can’t resist a ride down the Eagles Mere Toboggan Slide.
 This winter tradition started in 1904 and has been a local favorite ever since.
 The slide starts at the top of Lake Avenue and races down the hill toward the frozen Eagles Mere Lake, reaching speeds up to 45 miles per hour.